When I joined the specialty retailer I was running marketing for, the site had five blog posts.

 The strategy still works.
 For how long is a fair question.
 What I know is that content written for real people, by someone who knows the subject, or informed by an expert, is holding up better than anything else.

-Four years of consistent publishing.
+Years of consistent publishing.
 Hundreds of edited articles.
 Thousands of product descriptions written from scratch.

 It wasn’t fast.
 The first year was mostly foundation work.
 The results started compounding in year two.
 By year three, organic traffic was at a level where every new piece of content started ranking faster because the domain had greater authority.